Kinovea/kinovea-docs/source/userinterface/ui/explorerpanel.rst

 -----------------
 The shortcut explorer shows a tree view of folders that were bookmarked as favorites.

-To add a shortcut to a folder in this list, right click the selected folder in the file explorer tab or in the shortcut tab and choose "Add to shortcuts".
+To add a shortcut to a folder in this list, right click the selected folder in the file explorer tab or in the shortcut tab and choose :menuselection:`Add to shortcuts`.

 You can also use the Shortcut toolbar in the shortcut panel to add and remove shortcuts.